-Google Assistant is the next generation of Google’s voice control technology, but it’s currently an exclusive to Google’s own phone hardware, the and , and the recently announced LG Watch Sport and Watch Style.
+Google Assistant is the next generation of Google’s voice control technology, but it’s currently an exclusive to Google’s own phone hardware, the Google Pixel and Google Pixel XL, and the recently announced LG Watch Sport and Watch Style.

 This makes the recent announcement that the technology will be coming to Sony’s upcoming line of televisions especially interesting.

 Not only will these be the first televisions to pack in the technology, but they’ll also be non-Google associated pieces of hardware to be graced with its presence.
 (Google worked closely with LG on the new smartwatches as part of the Android Wear 2.0 launch.)